daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 - The next available requirement <abbr title="Identification">ID</abbr> for a given document, to the command line
 - An abridged version of the requirements from a given document, to the command line

+Reqtraq uses a configuration file to determine:
+- What documents are part of the requirements identification.
+Reqtraq will parse all certification documents listed in the configuration and extract requirements from all of them.
+- What kind of requirements can be found in each of these documents.
+Reqtraq must categorize requirements according to their level and prefix.
+- What are the relationships between documents and requirements.
+Requirements at different levels have a parent-children relationship that is specified by the reqtraq configuration.
+- Where the implementation of low-level-requirements is located.
+Reqtraq must check all implentation and tests in order to complete its traceability report.
+- What attributes are allowed by the reqtraq schema and their allowed range of values.
+This may depend on the document or requirement level.

 ### Software Design and Implementation Details

 Documents (markdown and source code) are discovered and parsed from the current Git repository.
 Each requirement found is parsed into an instance of the `Req` data structure, and each code function in the `Code` data structure.
 They are all held within a `ReqGraph` object, which is a dictionary of requirements by IDs at a particular Git commit.